 CASA Volunteers are ordinary people who do something extraordinary in their communities.

-Court Appointed Special Advocates (CASAs) are community volunteers, just like you, who stand up and speak out to help abused and neglected children.
+Court Appointed Special Advocates (CASAs) are community volunteers, just like you, who stand up and speak out on behalf of abused and neglected children.

 Our CASA program belongs to a network of nearly 950 community-based programs that recruit, train, and support citizen volunteers to advocate for the best interests of children in the foster care system.

-You can visit our Become a CASA page to learn about the steps to joining our program, and also check out our CASA Volunteer Job Description and CASA Duties and Responsibilities.
+You can visit our Become a CASA page to learn about the steps to joining our program, and also check out our CASA Volunteer Job Description, Background Clearances, and CASA Duties and Responsibilities.

 Ready to take the next step?